Kaitoke Regional Park

 Kaitoke Regional Park is regional park located at Kaitoke, northeast of Upper Hutt, in the Wellington Region of New Zealand's southern North Island.
-It is administered by Wellington Regional Council, alongside the adjacent regional park of Hutt Water Collection Area.
+It is administered by Wellington Regional Council, alongside the adjacent Hutt Water Collection Area.

 Geography

 The park covers 2860 ha in the Tararua Ranges foothills.
 The steep hills and Hutt River gorge are covered in native trees.

-The conifer-broadleaf rainforest at the fork of Pakuratahi River and Te Awa Kairangi / Hutt River typifies the original vegetation of the area.
-There is centuries-old rātā, rimu, hinau and kamahi on the upper slopes, red beech on the lower slopes, and black beech on higher spurs and ridge tops with poorer soils.
+The conifer-broadleaf rainforest at the fork of Pākuratahi River and Te Awa Kairangi / Hutt River typifies the original vegetation of the area.
+There is centuries-old rātā, rimu, hinau and kāmahi on the upper slopes, red beech on the lower slopes, and black beech on higher spurs and ridge tops with poorer soils.

 The forests form an ecological corridor between the Remutaka Ranges and Tararua Ranges, and Pakuratahi and Hutt River catchments.
-The connected bush provides a habitat for a range of birds and native fish, including tūī, kererū, piwakawaka (fantails), korimako (bellbirds) or miromiro (tomtits).
+The connected bush provides a habitat for a range of birds and native fish, including tūī, kererū, pīwakawaka (fantails), korimako (bellbirds) or miromiro (tomtits).

 History

 Pre-establishment

-Before European settlement, local Māori had established several routes between Wairarapa and Wellington through the Kaikohe area.
+Before European settlement, local Māori had established several routes between Wairarapa and Wellington through the Kaitoke area.
 Whakataka Pā is believed to have established at Te Mārua before 1820.
 A European road was opened in 1856.

 Many of the forests were cleared by early European settlers to provide timber, farm supplies, water and transport routes.
 Some areas of untouched forest were purchased by local authorities in 1939 for water supplies.
 Further adjacent land was purchased after World War II, on 20 November 1951, to form Hutt Water Collection Area.

 Following the war, the area became a site for picnicking and swimming.
 In 1976 the Wellington Regional Planning Authority identified the area as a potential regional park because of its native forests and recreational options.